Mr-645/Assignment1/README.md

   // Main timing stuff stops here
 ```

-### <u>Component choice and Schematic</u>
+### <span style="text-decoration: underline;">Component choice and Schematic</span>

 Microcontroller and bubble display can only handle so much current ...

-Microcontroller can only source/sink this much ... bubble display can only handle 5 mA per segment ... adequate brightness achieved at x potentiometer resistance. <mark>Datasheet is in appendix</mark>
+Microcontroller can only source/sink this much ... bubble display can only handle 5 mA per segment ... adequate brightness achieved at x potentiometer resistance. <mark style="background-color: #FFFF00">Datasheet is in appendix</mark>

 For circit safety ... potentiometer ... resistors in series with each anode (330 Ω)...